m4rkw/linux-server-hardening-guide/README.md

 Everyone uses a basic firewall to restrict ingress but restricting egress is a very powerful control.
 Quite a lot of malware or exploits that try to get a foothold in a system will make calls out to the internet if they manage to gain code execution.
 Locking down your egress is a great way to block C2 channels and break the attack chain.
 It's not hard to do either:

 1. Install squid proxy
-2. Configure it to block everything not on a allowlist:
+2. Configure it to block everything not on an allowlist:

 ````
 acl allowlist dstdom_regex '/etc/squid/allowlist.txt'